Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 Myth #8: Calling hospice is intimidating

 Making that initial call to a hospice organization can be overwhelming for some.
-However, the decision to call hospice does not mean immediate admission.
+However, the decision to call hospice does not mean immediate admission – the phone call just starts the conversation and assessment.
 Dr. Mann reassures families, saying, “Calling hospice doesn’t mean you have to be admitted to hospice.”

 Myth #9: Hospice provides 24/7 care